Anne Campbell Gibson: Later nursing career

 In 1888 Gibson was appointed matron of Birmingham Union Poor Law Infirmary, which housed over 1000 sick, infirm and mentally ill paupers.
 She introduced training for nurses and the discontinuation of untrained workhouse inmates caring for the sick.
-She remained matron until 1912, retiring duie to ill-health.
+She remained matron until 1912, retiring due to ill-health.

 Gibson's achievements in improving workhouse nurse training and infirmary care led to her gain a national reputation and delivering lectures at Poor Law and Public Health conferences.
 She worked closely with Louise Twinning and the Workhouse Infirmary Nursing Association to promote nurse training and separate infirmaries in workhouses.
 In 1902 she gave evidence to the government committee on workhouse nursing.

 On retirement, she moved to London and continued her involvement at a national level of the development of the nursing and midwifery profession.
 She was an executive committee member of the Workhouse Infirmary Nursing Association, the Association of Hospital Matrons, and the Nurses’ Social Union (later the National Union of Trained Nurses).
 She was president of the Midwives’ Institute (later the Royal College of Midwives) from 1919–1926.
 Gibson was a member of the first council of the College of Nursing (later the Royal College of Nursing).
 Gibson was also an active member of the Voluntary Advisory Nursing Board for the Prison Service.

 At the outbreak of World War I, Gibson (then chairman of the London branch of the National Union of Trained Nurses) helped select volunteer nurses for war service.
 In 1915 she was appointed matron of Beaufort War Hospital in Bristol, retiring within a year because of ill health.